dendisuhubdy/armadillo/README.txt

 2: Citation Details
 ===================

-Please cite one of the following papers if you use Armadillo in your research and/or software.
+Please cite one (or both) of the following papers if you use Armadillo in your research and/or software.
 Citations are useful for the continued development and maintenance of the library.

   Conrad Sanderson and Ryan Curtin.